-2022 2021

-RMB'000 RMB'000

-(Restated)

-31,321 1,303

-RMB'000

-'000 '000 Number of shares Weighted average number of ordinary shares for the purpose of basic earnings per share 5,837,990 5,837,990
+2023 2022 RMB'000 RMB'000 Earnings Profit for the year attributable to owners of the Company for the purpose of basic earnings per share 4,507 31,321 '000 '000 Number of shares Weighted average number of ordinary shares for the purpose of basic earnings per share 5,837,990 5,837,990

-No diluted earnings per share for the years ended 31 December 2022 and 2021 were presented as there were no potential ordinary shares in issue during both years.
+No diluted earnings per share for the years ended 31 December 2023 and 2022 were presented as there were no potential ordinary shares in issue during both years.

-15. RETIREMENT BENEFITS PLANS
+14. RETIREMENT BENEFITS PLANS

 The Group participates a Mandatory Provident Fund Scheme for all qualifying employees in Hong Kong.
 The assets of the schemes are held separately from those of the Group, in funds under the control of trustees.
+Under the scheme, the employer and its employees are each required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of HK\$30,000.
 The Group contributes 5% of relevant payroll costs to the scheme with a cap of HK\$1,500 per employee per month, which contribution is matched by employees.